Supporters-Of-Chromium-Based-Browsers/Bug-Bounty-Program/README.md

 HOTLIST: [https://issues.chromium.org/hotlists/6777190](https://issues.chromium.org/hotlists/6777190)

-For items not found on the hotlist, a fix **may** be appropriate for the Large award Category, based on the following criteria:

-* Is a top issue for many web developers or users, (eg. has a high star count);
-* Evidence that the bug significantly affects more than **1%** of the users of a Chromium-based browser;
-* Affects Interop 202x score by more than **0.1%**;
-* Improves competitive performance score by more than **0.5%**, or a Core Web Vital by more than **0.5%**; or
-* It had most of one of the above factors, and inherent difficulty of fixing the issue is high or the fix solved a systemic code quality problem beyond the scope of the bug in question.

 ## **Medium $1,000**

 HOTLIST: [https://issues.chromium.org/hotlists/6779906](https://issues.chromium.org/hotlists/6779906)

-For items not found on the hotlist, a fix **may** be appropriate for the Medium award Category, based on the following criteria:

-* Impacts many web developers or users;
-* Evidence that the bug significantly affects more than **0.1%** of the users of a Chromium-based browser;
-* Affects Interop 202x score; or
-* Improves competitive performance score by more than **0.1%**, or a Core Web Vital by more than **0.1%**.

-To validate bugs not found on the Large or Medium hotlists please follow validation instructions on our GitHub.

 ## **Small $250**

 HOTLIST: [https://issues.chromium.org/hotlists/6779907](https://issues.chromium.org/hotlists/6779907)

-For items not found on the hotlist, a fix **may** be appropriate for the Small award Category, based on the following criteria:

-* It’s a real user or developer bug.

 Awards cannot be assigned, transferred, redeemed for a different denomination, or substituted, in whole or in part, except by Linux Foundation.
 Limit one (1) award per confirmed bug fix, as determined by Program Host and the SOCBB Steering Committee, regardless of the number of eligible Submissions received for the applicable bug and the number of individuals involved in the development of the bug fix and Submission.